If your doctor thinks you have symptoms of liver or kidney disease or prior to a planned surgery

 What does the test result mean?

 Low albumin concentrations in the blood can reflect diseases in which the kidneys cannot prevent albumin from leaking from the blood into the urine and being lost.
-In this case, the amount of albumin (or protein) in the urine also may be measured.
+In this case, the amount of albumin (or protein) in the urine also may be measured along with creatinine.
+This test is called a microalbumin test or urine albumin creatinine ratio test.

 Low albumin concentrations in the blood can also be seen in severe inflammation or shock.